As I was saying before I was so rudely interrupted…

 Andrew William wasn’t the only one to buy from the Whiteheads on September 27, 1825.
 The African Methodist Episcopal Zion Church bought six lots near 86th Street to use as a cemetery.
 One of the AME Zion Church trustees, Epiphany Davis, bought twelve lots for her own use, and a little community was born.
 The village grew steadily from then on as black people moved out of lower Manhattan or migrated to the city from Virginia, Maryland, Connecticut and New Jersey.
 The Whiteheads sold at least another 24 lots to African-Americans over the next ten years.

-Black people weren’t the only ones to feel the lure of Seneca Village.
-In the 1840s Irish and German immigrants joined the community.
+In the 1840s Irish and German immigrants joined the Seneca Village community.
 By 1855, census and property records put the population of the village at 264, 30% of them European, predominately Irish.
 One of New York’s most in/famous native sons, George Washington Plunkitt, Tammany Hall politician and homespun philosopher of cheery corruption who “held the offices of State Senator, Assemblyman, Police Magistrate, County Supervisor and Alderman, and who boasts of his record in filling four public offices in one year and drawing salaries from three of them at the same time,” was born to Irish immigrant parents in Seneca Village in 1842.

 By all accounts the diverse community got along peacefully.
 Black and white worshiped together at the All Angels’ Church and were buried together in its cemetery.
 The one village midwife, Margaret Geery, delivered African-American babies and Irish and German babies alike.